Lachlan-Mayne/english-notes/Pete r/Business.md

 ![[Screen Shot 2023-11-10 at 12.39.45 pm.png]]

 ## Challenges of Global Sourcing:
-- The possible relocation of aspects of operations
+- **The possible relocation of aspects of operations**
-- The increased cost of logistics
+- **The increased cost of logistics**
-- Storage and distribution
+- **Storage and distribution**
-- Managing different regulatory conditions between nations
+- **Managing different regulatory conditions between nations**
-- The increasing complexity of overall operations when sourcing from diverse locations
+- **The increasing complexity of overall operations when sourcing from diverse locations**

+## E-Commerce:
+- E-commerce involves the buying and selling of goods and services via the internet.
+With reference to supply chain management, it’s linked to the sourcing of your inputs.
+-